 I should start at the beginning, but how?
-Every story starts somewhere in the middle.
+Every story starts in medias res.
 This is tough.
-Was it my superbity to the Muse that caused her to curse me with a vision I cannot shut out?
+Was it my ingratitude, my arrogance toward the Muse that caused her to curse me with a vision I cannot shut out?
 Or did I merely go mad?

 I loved the beasts of her golden fields, and the fish of her viridian seas, the birds of her sapphire skies.
 I loved them all from the smallest creeping thing to the Great Thing I sensed beneath her seas to the Behemoths asleep beneath the roots of her mountains, whose deep rumblings pulsed right through me, even across the gulf of empty space that separated us.